HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 For each primary data source, declare the extent to which authors had already engaged with the data:

 - [ ] no data collection has started
-- [ ] pilot test data has been collected, but will not be analyzed
+- [ ] pilot test data has been collected
 - [ ] data collection is in progress and data has not been observed
 - [ ] data collection is in progress and __% of data has been observed
 - [ ] data collection is complete and data has been observed.
 Explain how authors have already manipulated / explored the data.